 Aaaaaaah, Formula 1, the pinnacle of motorsport, the highest form of four wheel racing and, without a doubt, one of the most popular sports in the world.
 While some claim that auto racing was born the day the second car was built, there is something about Formula 1 that makes it so appealing and fascinating and yet so distant from traditional autosport.

+But why is Formula 1 the pinnacle of motorsport?
+There are many reason.
 A thrilling mix of state of the art technology, glamour, adrenaline and luxury, Formula 1 is not only a sport, but a high-end marketing platform, a top business suite and a never fading red carpet for the famous and the wealthy.

 It’s therefore no surprise that brands all over the world have been queuing at the doors of teams and organizations to pen multi-million dollar Formula 1 sponsorship deals.
 Since the sixties, F1 has been sharing its way with the world’s biggest companies and industries, starting with tobacco and moving on to banks, carriers, tech companies and now Forex traders and crypto brands.